7 Reasons Why I'm Short IBM

 As I've written extensively, I'm a vocal critic of any company that's in decline buying back its own stock.
 IBM takes the cake.

 Since 2012, IBM has spent $48 billion on buybacks.
-That's approximately one-third of the company's current market value-and most of that cash has been wasted by executives.
+That's approximately one-third of the company's current market value - and most of that cash has been wasted by executives.

 IBM executives went crazy for buybacks, but are they really to blame?
-Or is it the board of directors, who clearly incentivized management to go after to earnings per share targets, above all else, even above building a competitive cloud infrastructure business. ("The payout of PSUs is based on IBM's three-year cumulative performance against operating EPS and free cash flow targets," the company explains in its most recent proxy.
+Or is it the board of directors, who clearly incentivized management to go after earnings per share targets, above all else, even above building a competitive cloud infrastructure business. ("The payout of PSUs is based on IBM's three-year cumulative performance against operating EPS and free cash flow targets," the company explains in its most recent proxy.
 In other words, buying back stock can help executives reach their compensation targets.)

 Also, with nearly $50 billion spent on buybacks since Rometty took over in 2012 (at an average price of $182 per share) and only $3 billion invested in SoftLayer and its capabilities, it's no wonder AWS has crushed SoftLayer.